carlomilanesi/rs-measures/docs/Tutorial.md

 * `reflection_over_line(fixed_point: MeasurePoint3d, unit_vector: Measure3d)`: It returns a transformation which reflects points over the line going through the specified fixed point and having the direction specified by a unit vector.
 * `reflection_over_plane(fixed_point: MeasurePoint3d, unit_vector: Measure3d)`: It returns a transformation which reflects points over the plane going through the specified fixed point and having the specified orthogonal unit vector.

-## Mixed operations
+## Mixed-unit operations

-So far, we have never multiplied or divided one measure by another.
+So far, we have never multiplied one measure by another, nor divided two measures having different units.
-Though, using the library rs-measures, it is possible:
+Though, using the library rs-measures, it is allowed to write:
 ```rust
     let length = Measure::<Metre>::new(10.);
     let time = Measure::<Second>::new(4.);